Chun-Yang/leetcode/README.md

     In this case, we can group the action of removing all duplicates in one block which is inside another while loop https://discuss.leetcode.com/topic/24470/java-simple-and-clean-code-with-comment
+- 86. Partition List
+  - use diagram to go through a relatively simple test case
+  - use different notation for different operations
+  - for linked-list we can use
+    "-" for next
+    "->" for link change
+    "=" for equal
+    "=>" for equal change